 LMC Reference Code Section Proposed Revision 19.55.100(1)(a) PERFORMANCE STANDARDS - INDUSTRIAL/MANUFACTURING ZONES - Screening and landscaping Parking Areas.
 A minimum of 10 percent of the total surface area of all parking areas, as measured around the perimeter of all parking spaces and maneuvering areas, shall be landscaped.
 Such landscaping shall consist of "evenly distributed" shade trees with shrubs and/or ground cover plants that conform to the criteria in this section.
 "Evenly distributed" means that the trees and other plants are distributed around the parking lot perimeter and between parking bays to provide a partial canopy.
 At a minimum, one tree per six parking spaces on average shall be planted to create a partial tree canopy over and around the parking area.
 All parking areas with more than 20 spaces shall include landscape islands with trees to break up the parking area into rows of not more than 12 contiguous parking spaces.
 All parking area landscapes shall have dimensions of not less than 24 square feet of area, or not less than four feet in width by six feet in length, to ensure adequate soil, water, and space for healthy plant growth.
 Stormwater bioretention facilities may be incorporated into the parking lot landscaping design and used to satisfy these requirements.
+Allows the use of stormwater bioretention facilities to satisfy parking lot landscaping requirements.
 19.55.100(1)(e) PERFORMANCE STANDARDS - INDUSTRIAL/MANUFACTURING ZONES - Screening and landscaping Front Yards and Frontage Landscaping Improvements.
 To increase the compatibility and appearance of industrial uses with that of other adjacent and nearby uses, front yards per the definition of Chapter 19.09 LMC, excluding ingress and egress points, shall be landscaped to include landscaping that enhances the property and provides visual buffering.
 In recognition of the multitude of potential uses within industrial zones, no specific numerical standard is specified herein.
 Street trees shall be planted along the entire public road frontage area unless existing street trees are adequate in the opinion of the approval authority and shall be done in accordance with applicable standards.
 Additional landscaping shall be located within the front yard setback area in accordance with the criteria of this section, while providing reasonable opportunity for signage, entrance features, parking and ingress and egress areas.
 Vegetated stormwater management facilities such as bioretention areas and planters, conveyance swales and dispersion areas can be used to satisfy this requirement.
+Allows the use of vegetated stormwater facilities to satisfy landscaping requirements.